Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

 Given the challenges associated with generating and detecting quantum states, the indirect method of quantum relation checking plays a crucial role in testing quantum programs with multiple subroutines.
 As illustrated in Figure~\ref{fig:Subtasks}, the other two subtasks rely on this method.
 Quantum relations can be categorized into three types: (1) relations that pertain to statistical results; (2) relations that involve checking quantum states; and (3) relations that involve checking subroutines.

-\subsubsection{The relations about statistical results}
+\subsubsection{The Relations about Statistical Results}

-One simple approach to testing quantum programs involves converting the target quantum states or programs into specific statistical results.
+One simple approach to testing quantum programs involves converting the target output quantum states into specific statistical results.
 The most commonly used statistical result is the probability distribution of the measurements.
 To illustrate, let us consider the output state $\left|+\right> = \frac{1}{\sqrt 2}(\left|0\right>+\left|1\right>)$.
 By applying a measurement operation to this state, we can convert it into a Bernoulli distribution:

 We can repeat the execution of the target program many times, collect the measurement results, and then check whether the output results fit this distribution (i.e., the number of outputs '0's and '1's are nearly equal).
 Typically, the statistical results are obtained by repeatedly running the target programs, and existing statistical methods can then be used to analyze the results.
-For example, Huang and Martonosi~\cite{huang2019statistical} proposed statistical assertion methods for classical states, superposition states, and entanglements using hypothesis tests.
+Huang and Martonosi~\cite{huang2019statistical} proposed statistical assertion methods for classical states, superposition states, and entanglements using hypothesis tests.
+This work can be integrated into the checking of relations concerning statistical measurement results.

-In addition to the probability distribution of measurements, parameter estimation is another commonly used technique for detecting quantum states.
-For instance, given two quantum states $\rho$ and $\sigma$ (which may be identical or different), the parameter $tr(\rho\sigma)$ can provide useful information.
-Several methods have been proposed for estimating $tr(\rho\sigma)$, such as the SWAP test~\cite{buhrman2001quantum,barenco1997stabilization} and Pauli measurements~\cite{cai2016optimal,gross2010quantum}.
+Apart from analyzing the original probability distribution of measurements, estimating specific parameters related to the output quantum states using appropriate methods offers an alternative approach for checking the output.
+A common example involves comparing two quantum states $\rho$ and $\sigma$, where the parameter $tr(\rho\sigma)$ yields valuable insights.
+Specifically, when $\rho=\sigma$, the parameter $tr(\rho^2)$ determines whether the output state $\rho$ is a pure state.
+Moreover, when $\rho=\left|\alpha\right>\left<\alpha\right|$ and $\sigma=\left|\beta\right>\left<\beta\right|$ represent two pure states, $tr(\rho\sigma)=|\left<\alpha|\beta\right>|^2$, where $\left<\alpha|\beta\right>$ denotes the inner product of the states $\left|\alpha\right>$ and $\left|\beta\right>$.
+This calculation provides insight into the degree of overlap between the two states.
+Several methods, such as the SWAP test~\cite{buhrman2001quantum,barenco1997stabilization} and Pauli measurements~\cite{cai2016optimal,gross2010quantum}, have been proposed for estimating $tr(\rho\sigma)$, allowing for the extraction of valuable information from the output states.

-\subsubsection{The relations about quantum states}
+\subsubsection{The Relations about Quantum States}